PySandbox/PySandpack/README.md

 # PySandpack

-**PySandpack** is a web-based platform designed to provide a sandbox environment for executing Python code directly in the browser.
+**PySandpack** is a React library designed to provide a sandbox environment for executing Python code directly in the browser.
 It is ideal for educational purposes, quick experiments, or running Python scripts without requiring a local Python installation.

 ## Features